xingjin2017/CarND-Advanced-Lane-Lines/project_writeup.md

 ![alt text][image13]

-Here is the HSV color space white color filtering result:
+Here is the HSV color space white color filtering result (only applied to the right 60% of the image):

 ![alt text][image14]